hydrodllab/hydrodllab.github.io/_pages/about.md

 ## Here is a sample of exciting problems we are working

-* **Hydrometerological forecasting using AI/ML**
+* **Hydrometeorological nowcasting and forecasting using AI/ML**

   We use graph neural network (GNN) workflows to model river networks.
-We developed algorithms to combine National Water Model (NWM) and in situ streamflow observations.
+We have developed algorithms to combine National Water Model (NWM) and in situ streamflow observations.
    <br/><img src='/images/gnn_workflow.png'>

 * **Hydrogravimetry (GRACE and GRACE-FO satellites) using AI**

-  We use convolutional neural network (CNN) algorithms for gap filling GRACE satellite data
+  We use convolutional neural network (CNN) algorithms for gap filling GRACE satellite data and for bias correcting global hydro models.
     <br/><img src='/images/grace_workflow.png'>

 * **Urban flood inundation mapping using Fourier Neural Operator**

-  We develoloped a DL workflow for forecasting flood inundation extent/depth.
+  We are developing DL-based workflows for forecasting flood inundation extent/depth.
    <br/><img src='/images/iccv_fig2.png'>

 * **Risk of energy transition and carbon emission efforts on the environment**